djeada/Linux-Notes/notes/disk_io_analysis.md

 Main idea:

-- **Read and write** operations are the fundamental I/O actions where data is either retrieved from or written to the disk, enabling storage and retrieval processes.
+- Disk **read and write** operations involve accessing or storing data on disk drives, facilitating essential data retrieval and storage functions within computer systems.
-- **I/O scheduling** is the method used by the operating system to prioritize and order incoming I/O requests, aiming to optimize disk performance and minimize latency.
+- The operating system employs **I/O scheduling** to arrange and prioritize incoming I/O requests, which helps to enhance overall disk performance by reducing unnecessary delays.
-- **I/O wait times** refer to the time processes spend waiting for their I/O operations to complete, which can significantly impact overall system responsiveness and performance.
+- **I/O wait times** measure the duration that processes remain idle while awaiting their I/O operations to complete, potentially leading to decreased system responsiveness when prolonged.
-- The **I/O queue lengths** measure the number of outstanding I/O requests waiting to be processed, with longer queues indicating potential performance bottlenecks.
+- Monitoring **I/O queue lengths** is crucial, as longer queues often indicate performance bottlenecks with multiple I/O requests waiting to be processed by the disk.
-- In **synchronous I/O**, the process must wait for the completion of the I/O operation before continuing execution, leading to potential delays.
+- **Synchronous I/O** operations require the requesting process to pause until the I/O task completes, potentially causing delays in execution when operations take longer than expected.
-- With **asynchronous I/O**, the process can initiate an I/O operation and continue executing other tasks without waiting for the operation to finish, improving system efficiency in some scenarios.
+- With **asynchronous I/O** methods, a process can begin an I/O operation and proceed with other tasks concurrently, promoting system efficiency by allowing work to continue while awaiting I/O completion.
+- **Caching mechanisms** can reduce I/O operation frequency by temporarily storing data in memory, thus improving access times for frequently used data and reducing overall latency.
+- **Direct I/O** bypasses caching mechanisms to read or write data directly to disk, which is beneficial for applications requiring consistent data integrity, such as databases.
+- The **buffering** process allows data to accumulate in a temporary storage area before being written to disk, helping to optimize performance by reducing the frequency of write operations.
+- In **block I/O**, data is transferred in fixed-sized blocks, which is efficient for reading or writing large amounts of data sequentially, enhancing throughput on bulk data operations.
+- **Character I/O**, in contrast, handles data one character at a time, making it more suitable for applications that require continuous data streams, such as terminals or printers.
+- **Latency** in I/O operations reflects the delay experienced when accessing or transferring data, with higher latency potentially causing slower overall performance in time-sensitive applications.
+- **Throughput** is a key metric in I/O performance, indicating the amount of data transferred over a given period, with higher throughput representing better system efficiency.
+- **I/O bandwidth** determines the maximum rate at which data can be transferred between the storage device and the system, influencing how quickly large files can be read or written.
+- **Disk fragmentation** can impact read and write speeds by causing data to be spread across multiple locations, which forces the disk to spend additional time locating fragmented pieces during access.

 ### Sampling Disk I/O Over Time